 Each Retirement Living complex has a range of different facilities.
 Retirement Living can offer: a comfortable lounge for social events, art and crafts room and/or a library area, hairdressing, guest room, laundry room with modern washing machines and driers and communal gardens.

 24-hour Lifeline link, and a secure door entry system is also provided and a court management service ensures that residents are safe, the building is secure, and that any emergencies are promptly dealt with.
 This is a compulsory service which comes with living in Retirement Living and you cannot opt out of it.

-For further information please see the Council’s website www.wealden.gov.uk/retirementliving or contact your Housing Officer for more details.
+Further information can be found on our website retirement living pages or contact your Housing Officer for more details.
 Viewings can be arranged by prior appointment.